Here are some cities in Europe that everyone should experience at least once, here is a list of those European gems.

 This is most definitely a city best viewed on foot (or a Segway if you’re brave enough).
 Barcelona is a city that we all tend to know a little something about, the Nou Camp (Football stadium), tapas and some old looking church, but it’s so much more than this.
 Described as the capital of modernism, Barcelona offers great Mediterranean based cuisine, beaches, art, architecture, you name it, this city has it.
 The Sagrada Familia (designed by Antoni Gaudi) is a must see along with the Picasso museum and the bird’s eye view of the city from the Tibidabo mountain.
 Barcelona is also the home of the world renowned Primavera Sound festival which has attracted acts such as Disclosure and Arcade Fire.
 From the beach to the mountains Barcelona is a treasure trove which just keeps on giving.

 Another city best viewed on foot, Amsterdam has the highest museum density in the world.
 So much to see and not enough time to see it all.
 Amsterdam became part of the UNESCO world heritage list in 2011 which speaks volumes about the city.
-If you’re not exploring the canal belt of 165 waterways then you can challenge yourself to visit as many of its museums as possible, how about the world renowned sex museum, the Heineken museum, the Van Gough museum or even Anne Frank’s house?
-If that gets a bit too much for you then park your feet at one of the many coffee shops around the city and soak up the very unique atmosphere.
-As night falls in Amsterdam it becomes a different beast, you can head off to the red light district or get yourself into one of the many unique bars or nightclubs, where you’ll find a night to suit every taste.
-Amsterdam is incredibly unique, it’s a city that has so many layers, you peel back one and the next is totally different!
+If you’re not exploring the canal belt of 165 waterways, then you can challenge yourself to visit as many of its museums as possible - how about the world-renowned sex museum, the Heineken museum, the Van Gogh museum or the Anne Frank house?
+If that gets a bit too much for you, then park your feet at one of the many coffee shops around the city and soak up the very unique atmosphere.
+As night falls in Amsterdam it becomes a different beast - you can head off to the red light district or get yourself into one of the many unique bars or nightclubs, where you’ll find a night to suit every taste.